microsoft/jacdac-python/README.md

 The devtools web site will be forwarded by GitHub and you will be able to connect to physical hardware from the browser while testing the Python running on the codespace container.

-### RPi Setup
+### Raspberry Pi Setup

-You'll need a JacHAT for RPi and you will need to build bridge executable, see https://github.com/microsoft/jacdac-stm32x0/tree/main/spibridge
+You'll need a JacHAT for Raspberry Pi and you will need to build bridge executable, see https://github.com/microsoft/jacdac-stm32x0/tree/main/spibridge

 ### Build package